Gabriel Viglianti: Career

-Viglianti was born on 12 June 1979 in Córdoba, Argentina, starting to play football in 2000 at local club, Racing.
-Afterwards he went at Agrario de Río Tercero for a short period, then he switched countries, going to play in Bolivia, firstly at Unión Tarija, then moving to San José where he had a prolific period and was very appreciated by the fans.
-His next spell was at Bolívar with whom he won the domestic league and made appearances in continental competitions, including six with one goal scored in a 2–1 away victory against Deportivo Toluca in the group stage of the 2007 Copa Libertadores.
+Viglianti was born on 12 June 1979 in Córdoba, Argentina and began playing football in 2000 at local club Racing.
+Subsequently, he went to Agrario de Río Tercero for a short period.
+Afterwards he switched countries, going to play in Bolivia, first at Unión Tarija, and then for San José where he had a prolific period and was very appreciated by the fans.
+His next spell was at Bolívar with whom he won the domestic league and appeared in continental competitions.
+Among these were six matches with one goal scored in a 2–1 away victory against Deportivo Toluca in the group stage of the 2007 Copa Libertadores.

-Viglianti went from Bolívar to Romanian side Oțelul Galați who decided to transfer him after seeing his performance in Copa Libertadores and Copa Sudamericana.
-He made his Liga I debut on 23 February 2008 when coach Petre Grigoraș used him all the minutes in a 0–0 draw against Unirea Urziceni.
-In the 2010–11 season, Viglianti was used by coach Dorinel Munteanu in 25 league games, scoring three goals, helping Oțelul win the first title in the history of the club.
-He started the following season by winning the Supercupa României, playing from the fourth minute of the game, as Munteanu introduced him to replace the injured Gabriel Giurgiu in The Steelworkers's 1–0 victory against Steaua București.
+Viglianti went from Bolívar to Romanian side Oțelul Galați which decided to transfer him after seeing his performances in Copa Libertadores and Copa Sudamericana.
+He made his Liga I debut on 23 February 2008 under coach Petre Grigoraș in a 0–0 draw against Unirea Urziceni.
+In the 2010–11 season, Viglianti was used by coach Dorinel Munteanu in 25 league games, scoring three goals, helping Oțelul win its first title.
+Subsequently, he started the following season by winning the Supercupa României, playing from the fourth minute, as Munteanu introduced him to replace the injured Gabriel Giurgiu in The Steelworkers's 1–0 victory against Steaua București.
 Afterwards he made four appearances in the 2011–12 Champions League group stage, playing in losses to Basel, Benfica and Manchester United.
-Viglianti ended his career in 2012, making his last Liga I appearance for Oțelul on 8 December in a 3–2 away victory against Rapid București, having a total of 109 games with 17 goals scored in the competition.
+Viglianti ended his career in 2012, making his last Liga I appearance for Oțelul on 8 December in a 3–2 away victory against Rapid București, having a total of 109 games with 17 goals in the competition.